Still Human: Production

 The Government of Hong Kong runs the First Feature Film Initiative, which funds winners' first feature film.
 Oliver Chan won the prize in the Higher Education Institution Group in 2017 with Still Human, and was awarded $3.25 million HKD.
 The film was produced by No Ceiling Film.

 Chan sent Anthony Wong an email pitching the film with low expectations, but Wong agreed to take the part with no pay.
 Consunji auditioned for her role after reading about it in a Facebook ad.

 Social impact

 There are over 370,000 foreign domestic helpers, otherwise known as migrant workers, in Hong Kong as of 2017.
 They mainly come from Indonesia and the Philippines.
-Their condition has been scrutinised by human rights groups as cases of abuse have been reported, in addition to poor living conditions and treatment from employers, and everyday discrimination.
+Their condition has been scrutinised by human rights groups as cases of abuse have been reported, in addition to poor living conditions, ill-treatment from employers, and everyday discrimination.
 This film is the first in Hong Kong to have a migrant worker as a leading character, and has sparked discussions about their lives in the city.

 Accepting Best New Performer at the 38th Hong Kong Film Awards, Crisel Consunji said "in Hong Kong, when we celebrate our diversity, we move forward together", and thanked "all the women who bravely shared with [her] their stories", calling them "modern heroes".
 She delivered parts of her speech in Cantonese, English and Tagalog.